-Pre-thread the holes on the surround а panels with the screws included in the NOTE: The insert may be installed surround panel kit. without surround panels.
-5/16" Nutdriver 1 Follow the directions to the right to install the side panels. b Line up each side surround Run the power cord to Follow the directions below to panel and insert two screws from the right of the insert.
-2 install the top panel. the inside to secure in place.
+NOTE: The insert may be installed without surround panels.
+Pre-thread the holes on the surround a panels with the screws included in the NOTE: The insert may be installed surround panel kit. without surround panels.
+5/16" Nutdriver Follow the directions to the 1 right to install the side panels.
+Line up each side surround Run the power cord to panel and insert two screws from 2 Follow the directions below to the right of the insert. install the top panel. the inside to secure in place.
 COVER PLUGS FOR ON/OFF SWITCH AND RHEOSTAT Micro (1/16") Install the button plug Top Trim Standard and switch plug into the Screwdriver b surround panel trim to Тор Spring Top Trim conceal the mounting Panel Clips holes (see the "L" Bracket illustration below).
 Right Side Trim "L" Bracket Trim Installation: Insert one leg of each "L" bracket into the top and side trim piece.
 Align the trim to form a precise corner, then tighten the two set (a screws with a small standard screwdriver.
 Right Side Trim Install the top panel so Slide the trim over the panels.
-Place the spring clips behind the panels at the locations the tabs insert into the joggle clips on the top shown.
-This keeps the trim tight against the panel ane
+Place the X spring clips behind the panels at the locations the tabs insert into the joggle clips on the top shown.
+This keeps the trim tight against the panel. panel Optional Knock-Out An optional knock-out is provided if the power cord is routed behind the surround panel.